 The Department of Family and Consumer Sciences has several accreditations.
+All B.S. degrees are accredited by the Council for Accreditation of the American Association of Family and Consumer Sciences.
 The Burrier Child Development Center is accredited by the National Association for the Education of Young Children.
-The B.S. degree in Dietetics is accredited by the Council on Accreditation for Dietetics Education of the American Dietetics Association.
+The B.S. degree in Dietetics is also accredited by the Council on Accreditation for Dietetics Education of the American Dietetics Association.
 The dietetic internship offered as part of the M.S. degree in Community Nutrition is accredited by the Council on Accreditation for Dietetics Education of the American Dietetics Association.

-Apparel Design and Merchandising (B.S.)
-Area Major
+APPAREL DESIGN AND MERCHANDISING (B.S.)
+AREA MAJOR